FREQUENTLY ASKED QUESTIONS

 Who is the Own Team Model suitable for?

 The Own Team Model solution is broadly suitable for all companies that have an existing development department but are unable to expand due to high costs and difficulties finding qualified specialists.
 This Nearshoring Model is particularly suitable for startups and small-to-medium enterprises (SMEs).
 As opposed to larger enterprises, issues with resources and importance of time to market are here often more critical.
 Since time is money, we believe that finding the right outsourcing solution is exceptionally important.

 What are the major advantages compared to the classical outsourcing approach?

 Classical outsourcing is primarily suitable for clearly defined projects which can be precisely outlined in advance.
 Due to the complexity and constantly changing requirements of modern IT projects, classical outsourcing models increasingly fail to deliver expected results.

 Our Own Team Model has the following major advantages:

 - Sustainable knowledge build-up and economies of scale based on dedicated teams without rotation

 - Full cost control due to transparent pricing

 Why nearshoring with InterVenture?

 InterVenture is a young and dynamic company which flexibly responds to specific needs of clients.
-Together, the management team has more than 40 years of experience in organising and managing cross-disciplinary IT projects in Germany, Switzerland, U.K. and U.S. This DNA is reflected on each level at InterVenture, whereby we put trust, competence, transparency and proactivity at the forefront.
+Together, the management team has more than 40 years of experience in organising and managing cross-disciplinary IT projects in Germany, Switzerland, the UK and the US.
+This DNA is reflected on each level at InterVenture, whereby we put trust, competence, transparency and proactivity at the forefront.